wx13/jedi/README.md

     ruby editor.rb [options] [files]

-To use a configuration file and store history, create a directory ~/.editor containing the file config.rb.
-Then run:
+To "install" the editor, run the included install script:

+    sh install.sh

+This will copy the editor.rb file to `$HOME/bin/`, create a config directory in `$HOME/.editor`, and create an executable script in `$HOME/bin` containing the single line:

-    ruby editor.rb -s ~/.editor -y ~/.editor/history.yaml
+    ruby editor.rb -s ~/.editor -y ~/.editor/history.yaml $@

 This tells editor.rb to read all *.rb files from ~/.editor/ as start-up scripts and to save command/search/script history in ~/.jedi/history.yaml.
-To "install" the editor, create an alias, shell script, or shell function which executes the above command.
+Then you can just type `editor` to start the editor.

 A note about portability